 At least 50 percent of cores must be filled with vermiculite or equivalent fill insulation.

 The building thermal envelope encloses one or more of the following uses: Warehouse (storage and retail), gymnasium, auditorium, church chapel, arena, kennel, manufacturing plant, indoor swimming pool, pump station, water and waste water treatment facility, storage facility, storage area, motor vehicle service facility.
-Where additional uses not listed (such as office, retail, etc.) are contained within the building, the exterior walls that enclose these areas may not utilize this exception and must comply with the appropriate mass wall U-factor from Table C402.1.2.
+Where additional uses not listed (such as office, retail, etc.) are contained within the building, the exterior walls that enclose these areas may not utilize this exception and must comply with the appropriate mass wall U-factor from Table C402.1.4.

+“Mass floors” shall include floors weighing not less than:

+35 psf (170 kg/m2) of floor surface area; or

+25 psf (120 kg/m2) of floor surface area where the material weight is not more than 120 pounds per cubic foot (pcf) (1900 kg/m3).

 C402.1.5.1 Component U-factors.
 The U-factors for typical construction assemblies are included in Chapter 3 and Appendix A. These values shall be used for all calculations.
 Where proposed construction assemblies are not represented in Chapter 3 or Appendix A, values shall be calculated in accordance with the ASHRAE Handbook - Fundamentals, using the framing factors listed in Appendix A.